 Latest posts related to fishing the Puget Sound

-There are a variety of techniques which can be leveraged to be effective at Puget Sound salmon fishing.
+There are a variety of techniques that can be leveraged to be effective at Puget Sound salmon fishing.
 Conditions may dictate one technique over the other, so it’s good to be aware of and master all of them.

-- Trolling with and without Downriggers
+- Trolling with and without downriggers

 - Mooching